-Because in 2012, vintage Tudor watches have started increasing in price and seeing increased demand and interest due to the great history and heritage, but also its iconic design, Tudor made a clever move to built upon the success of its original diver’s watches and created a modern diver’s watch, built on vintage traditions, design, and aesthetics.
+Because in 2012, vintage Tudor watches have started increasing in price and seeing increased demand and interest due to the great history and heritage, but also its iconic design, Tudor made a clever move to build upon the success of its original diver’s watches and created a modern diver’s watch, built on vintage traditions, design, and aesthetics.

 The idea behind the Tudor Heritage Black Bay 79220

 As the name reveals, the Tudor Heritage Black Bay is built on Tudor’s heritage.
 With the Black Bay, the heritage refers to Tudor’s first diver’s watches made in the 1950 and 60s.
 Due to the close relationship with Rolex at the time, the Black Bay has a personality and design that is very much Rolex.

 But because, over the years, Rolex has continued to iterate, innovate, and evolve the design of its diver’s watches, Rolex, in modern times, makes no diver’s watch that is identical or even very similar to Tudor’s re-edition of its original diver’s watch.
 This is of course also something that allows Tudor to separate itself more from Rolex in modern times since the Tudor Black Bay isn’t really similar to any Rolex Submariner currently in production.

 The Tudor Heritage Black Bay 79220 certainly has a connection and similarities to the Rolex Submariner design-wise, with things like its finish of the casing being polished on the sides and having beveled edges, its brushed lugs, its applied index dots, and so on, but someone who knows watches will hardly mistake it for a Rolex.

 In Tudor’s own words: ”Sixty years of TUDOR diving history distilled into one truly iconic watch.”